The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 Select the appropriate option and then click "continue".

-*Note that as of December 2023, the PAA option Annual Renewal with Amendments to Study is no longer available.
+b) As of December 2023, the PAA option Annual Renewal with Amendments to Study is no longer available.

 For detailed step-by-step instructions on how to submit Post Approval Activities on RISe please click here.